 - There is some research that suggests certain silage inoculants can carry through into the milk supply.
 The CDR is still looking at this potential source.

 - Ask for help and advice.
 We have a variety of industry people we can contact to visit the plants and farms to help troubleshoot.

 Contact one of our Product Specialists today for additional information!

 The International Association for Food Protection (IAFP) is a member-based association of more than 4,000 food safety professionals committed to Advancing Food Safety Worldwide® by providing an international forum to exchange information on protecting the food supply.

 Every year, an annual meeting is held to educate its attendees on food safety issues, and the solutions to these current and arising issues.
-This year, the IAFP 2017 Annual Meeting with be held at the Tampa Convention Center in Tampa, Florida.
+This year, the IAFP 2018 Annual Meeting with be held at the Salt Palace Convention Center in Salt Lake City, UT.

 Nelson-Jameson, Inc. will once again be attending this year.
 Come visit us at Booth #1024

 Unfortunately there are no shortage of food recalls due to allergens.
 Allergens are a serious business for the food industry and, of course, for consumers.
 Now there is a new line of allergen tests from a company with a familiar name synonymous with food safety testing to help take on this serious concern.3M Rapid Allergen Protein Test Kits are a Lateral Flow format, that provide significant savings and peace of mind.
 These Allergen Kits can test finished product, and environmental verification of allergy free food contact surfaces!